 Our curriculum intent statement outlines how our curriculum has been created and the benefits it will bring to the children’s learning and self-improvement.

-At Rushton CE Primary School we have designed our curriculum with pupils’ learning at the centre.
+At Rushton CE First School we have designed our curriculum with pupils’ learning at the centre.
 We recognise that a curriculum has to be broad, balanced and offer pupils opportunities to grow as individuals as well as learners.

 Through a combination of learning techniques, we aim to ensure pupils enjoy learning and feel prepared for life after school.
 We also intend to offer our pupils new and exciting experiences through extra-curricular activities that are designed to build resilience, confidence and self-esteem.